jhanchek/recipe/guacamole.md

 - a lime
 - some onion
 - lil bit of salt
+- jalapeno to taste

 Instructions:
 - Cut the avos and meash em
 - Dice some onion
+- And the jalapeno
 - Add in the other stuff
 - Mix poorly